 1a.
 Download myFitnessPal on your smartphone or computer

 1b.
-Change the app settings such that your daily macronutrient goals are appropriate for a ketogenic diet.
-A good place to start for beginners is with a goal of 75% fat:20% protein:5% carbs.
-The image below shows how to change your goal settings on the iOS version of myFitnessPal.
-Whether you are using percentages or grams, you can tweak your daily macronutrient goals on this screen:
+Change the app settings such that your daily macronutrient goals are appropriate for a ketogenic diet based on your goals.
+The image below shows how to change your goal settings on the iOS version of myFitnessPal:

 1d.
 Regularly check your progress throughout the day to ensure you are adhering to your macronutrient goals and adjust food intake accordingly.
 The image below shows how you can check your progress through the app to see how close you are to your target ratios:

 1e.
-Lastly, sync your MFP account to your Heads Up profile so you can track your nutrition data along with everything else we will be covering in the rest of this post.
+Lastly, connect your MyFitnessPal account to your Heads Up profile so you can track your nutrition data along with everything else we will be covering in the rest of this post.
 For example, in the graph below I am comparing my daily fat intake (measured by myFitnessPal) with my daily blood sugar readings (entered manually).

 This takes some work up front but it’s a very educational exercise.
 After a couple weeks, you’ll have the hang of it.
 You will likely reach the point where eating to your target macronutrients is pretty intuitive.
 Additionally, as you become more advanced with the ketogenic diet, you may find yourself revisiting your macros and tweaking them to suit your specific body and your specific health goals.

 Learning how to properly calculate and track macronutrients is essential on keto so it’s worth the time investing in this skill.
-If you have questions, there are tons of online ketogenic communities (check out the Ketovangelist group on FaceBook) that can help you dial things in and answer your questions.
+If you have questions, there are tons of online ketogenic communities (Ketogenic Success, KetoGains, Optimising Nutrition, Optimal Ketogenic Living, r/keto and Ketogenic Fourms are a few we recommend checking out) that can help you dial things in and answer your questions.
+You can also find keto coaches who will work with your directly if you find the online communities intimidating and/or overwhelming.

 Step 2 – Balance Your Blood Sugar